Itochu, CP Group to invest $10 billion in China's Citic

 "Not only have we brought in private investors, but they are attractive global conglomerates who will extend our reach," Citic chairman Chang Zhenming said in a statement.

-Citic Ltd completed a restructuring in August by injecting about $36 billion (24 billion pounds) worth of assets into a Hong Kong-listed unit as part of this reform programme.
+Citic Ltd completed a restructuring in August by injecting about $36 billion worth of assets into a Hong Kong-listed unit as part of this reform program.

-Itochu's investment will be the biggest ever made by a Japanese company into China, and the company emphasised its close relationship with the country that has often had fraught political ties with Tokyo.
+Itochu's investment will be the biggest ever made by a Japanese company into China, and the company emphasized its close relationship with the country that has often had fraught political ties with Tokyo.

 China designated Itochu as a "friendly" trading house in 1972, while CP Group also has long track record in the country.